THE WORLD CHAMP’S HRC CRF450: SPY PHOTOS OF THE 2021 HONDA CRF450?

 2021 HONDA CRF450 SPY PHOTOS

 2020 production bike: Note the different shape, size and bending point of the aluminum frame spars between the Gajser bike and this production 2020 CRF450.

-Note what looks like a seat bolt at the front of Gajser’s seat.
-Also, there is only one bolt on the left side panel, which could mean that the air filter is access from the side without removing the seat.
+Works bike: Note what looks like a seat bolt at the front of Gajser’s seat.
+Also, there is only one bolt on the left side panel, which could mean that the air filter is accessed from the side without removing the seat.
 There are two bolts holding the right side panel on.

 Mitch Evan’s CRF450: Honda’s new plastic design does seem to borrow from other brands, but every brand has to stay contemporary.
 Plus, much of this look dates back to the 2011 Italian-built Husqvarnas which were unpopular when they came out

 The works CRF450 clutch cover is close to the stock CRF450 cover, but it does not have the oil filter access plug, while the engine’s side case is sand-cast, perhaps from magnesium, has a sight glass and oil filler cap (at the top) that the stocker doesn’t have.
 The water pump is the same casting with a different material and the radiator spigot is angled downward to allow the hose to slip on easier.
 The production spigot has a bend and the hose had to curve to meet it.

 2020 production bike: For comparison to the photo above, this is the right side of the 2020 production engine, including the clutch cover, side case and water pump.
 You can also see the bend in the radiator’s water spigot.